alertmanager/alert_manager/README.md

 	- Fixed logging for state transitions
 	- Added Sankey visualisation for state transitions
 - **2014-12-27** simon@balz.me
-	- Improved app setup to check for index existance
+	- Improved app setup to check for index existence
 	- Added placeholders for app documentation in the navigation
 - **2014-12-26** simon@balz.me
 	- Better legibility for trend indicators